-- (b) Other Taxes.
-With respect to Other Taxes, responsibility for -----filing a Return shall fall on the party that under Section 7.03(b) is responsible for paying the Other Tax to which the Return relates. - (c) Post-Distribution Periods.
-With respect to Domestic Income Taxes -----for taxable periods other than taxable periods beginning before the Distribution Date, Watts shall be responsible for filing Returns for members of the Watts Affiliated Group, and Circor shall be responsible for filing Returns for members of the Circor Affiliated Group. - (e) Tax Proceedings.
-Except as provided in Section 7.06(a), the party -----responsible for filing a Return under this Section 7.01 shall have full control over any Tax Proceeding regarding matters subject to such Return.
+(b) Other Taxes.
+With respect to Other Taxes, responsibility for for taxable periods other than taxable periods beginning before the Distribution Date, Watts shall be responsible for filing Returns for members of the Watts Group, and Circor shall be responsible for filing Returns for members of the Circor Group.

-Section 7.02.
-Tax Return Positions.
-Watts and Circor agree that, except as otherwise provided herein, the transactions contemplated in this Agreement shall be treated by Watts and Circor on all Returns in a manner which conforms to the representations, undertakings and statements made in the Letter Ruling Request.
-In their preparation and filing of Returns, both the Watts Affiliated Group (and any direct or indirect subsidiaries) and the Circor Affiliated Group (and any direct or indirect subsidiaries) shall follow prior methods, practices and procedures (except to the extent that departure from such methods, practices and procedures would not materially adversely affect members of the other Affiliated Group (or their direct or indirect subsidiaries) and Watts shall not discriminate against members of the Circor Affiliated Group (or their direct or indirect subsidiaries) in the preparation of Returns under Section 7.01(a) for the period beginning July 1, 1999.
+(c) Post-Distribution Periods.
+With respect to Domestic Income Taxes as otherwise provided herein, the transactions contemplated in this Agreement shall be treated by Watts and Circor on all Returns in a manner which conforms to the representations, undertakings and statements made in the Letter Ruling Request.
+In their preparation and filing of Returns, both the Watts Group and the Circor Group shall follow prior methods, practices and procedures